What is Propane?

 In its natural state, propane is an odorless and colorless gas that is widely used to fuel appliances for heating, cooking and other uses.
 While propane is used as a gas for fueling appliances, it is transported and stored as a liquid under high pressure in specially designed containers referred to either as tanks or cylinders.
 When liquid propane changes into a gas vapor, it expands in volume by about 270 times, meaning that propane is very economical to store and transport as a liquid rather than as a gas vapor.
 However, this characteristic also means that even a small leak of liquid propane can result in a much larger quantity of propane vapor, which can be especially dangerous in a confined space.

 Similar to any other flammable gas or flammable liquid, propane is very safe when stored and handled properly.
 However, if propane is not properly and safely stored and handled, it can cause property damage, injuries, or even death.
 For this reason, it is important for the safety of the members of your household that they have a thorough understanding of the properties and characteristics of propane, and the hazards and risks associated with its use.
-Contact your local branch with questions that you have about propane.

 Properties and Characteristics of Propane

 - A chemical odorant has been added to propane to give it a distinct smell

 - Propane is stored as a liquid under pressure in tanks and cylinders

 - In most residential applications, propane is used as a vapor